rflandau/gwcli/CONTRIBUTING.md

 ### Scaffolding

-Where possible, use the functionality in the scaffold to rapidly construct new actions that fit one of the scaffold archetypes.
+Where possible, use the functionality in the scaffold package to rapidly construct new actions that fit one of the scaffold archetypes.

+# Other Packages

+## Supporting Models

+[busywait](busywait/busywait.go) and [datascope](datascope/datascope.go) are chameleons: they can operate entirely independently (invoking their own tea.Programs) or be composed into Action structs to be used within Mother.

+Busywait is just the spinner bubble, wrapped for consistent appearance.

+Datascope is a hybridization of the paginator and viewport bubbles; it consumes arbitrary string data and dynamically paginates it in a scrolling viewport.

+## Stylesheet

+Stylesheet provides a shared repository for style constants.
+The intention is for this to eventually be supplantable for custom styling.